luciusmagn/lambdas-and-logos/book.typ

 A good commit message follows conventions.
 Many projects use prefixes like `feat:`, `fix:`, or `chore:` to categorize changes.
 The message should be written in the imperative mood -- "Add feature" rather than "Added feature" or "Adds feature".
 It should have a title line of less than 72 characters, which is the maximum length before Git will insert a line break when displaying messages.
+If your project is already wrangled into some agile framework with Jira or another instrument of pain,#footnote[
+    I have a hate-hate relationship with Jira, where I hate it for being a buggy and sluggish software, and I hate that there isn't really much alternative to it.
-If your project is already wrangled into some agile framework with Jira or another instrument of pain, it's helpful to cross-reference the relevant ticket in your commit message.
-This creates a link between business decisions and technical implementations, giving context to changes.
+] it's helpful to cross-reference the relevant ticket in your commit message.
+This creates a link between business decisions and technical implementations, giving context to changes.#footnote[
+    It is also helpful to have this information when you are tracking down where an issue was introduced.
+]

 When it comes to comments in the code itself, finding the right balance is tricky.
 Too many comments can clutter the code and make it harder to read, while too few can leave important context unexplained.
 Comments should explain things that may be less clear,